emaphis/scala-workspace/notes/first_programming.md

 // lazy val is value that behaves first like def then a val

 // var      is a memory location that store vals and allows them to be updated later

+## Part 4 - if expressions can be complicated

+'if' expressions control which scope gets executed based on a boolean expresson and returns a value which could be unit.

+'if' expression can return 'Any' type